Bx64/Awesome-Compendia/README.md

         - Round Monitor - by tortoise_emperor
         - Universal Delegate Monitor - by tortoise_emperor
     - Guides
-        - A Node Setup Guide - bindie
+        - A Node Setup Guide - by bindie
     - Products & stores
-        - Relay @ Home
+        - Relay @ Home - by friendsoflittleyus
-        - Friends of Little Yus Merchandise
+        - Friends of Little Yus Merchandise - by friendsoflittleyus
     - Reward Calculators
         - Reward Calculator - by bfx
         - Reward Calculator - by cactus1549